 Marquee Wedding Costs & Planning Guide

-The definitive cost breakdown and decision framework for UK couples considering a marquee wedding in 2025/2026.
+The cost breakdown and decision framework for UK couples considering a marquee wedding in 2026/2027.

 The Base Cost Fallacy

-A pervasive myth in the wedding industry is that a marquee wedding is a budget-friendly alternative to a luxury venue.
-Detailed market analysis suggests the opposite is often true.
+One of the most persistent myths in the wedding industry is that a marquee wedding is cheaper than a traditional venue.
+In most cases, the opposite is true.

 Couples often compare the "Marquee Hire" quote (typically £3,000-£6,000) directly with a Venue Hire fee (typically £5,000-£12,000).
 This is a false comparison.